lorenzifrancesco/SolitonDynamics.jl/dev_notes/ground_states.md

 - [ ] Fix automatic ground state (wish)
 - [ ] Fix CrankNicholson ground state (wish)

-#### COLLAPSES
-- The collapse gamma found for NPSE is found to be around 0.751, strange enough This behavious depends strongly on the spatial discretization.
-N=1024 -> 0.73qualcosa
-N=2048 -> 0.751
-N=4096 -> 0.74533

-- NPSE_plus seems to have a higher threshold for collapse.
-N=1024 -> gamma_c>0.75
-> (are we sure we are even collapsing at all in NPSE_plus?)

 #### DO WE STILL HAVE CORRECTNESS PROBLEMS IN THE TRANSFORMS?